 Other factors for obtaining the best possible interest rate on your invoice factoring loan is to consider the variables that determine lower rates, including shorter net due payment deadlines (30 days vs. 90), bundling and selling multiple invoices so that the total balance is higher, submitting higher balance individual invoices, and choosing a variable interest rate if your customers have a history of paying on time and in full.

-While you don’t necessarily need to do a credit check for your business to qualify for an invoice factoring loan, the invoice factoring company may inquire about the credit of your customers, the entities that are paying the invoice factoring company.
+While you don’t necessarily need to do a credit check for your business to qualify for an invoice factoring loan, the invoice factoring company may inquire about your customers’ credit.
+These entities are paying the invoice factoring company.
 If your customers have good credit, that could positively impact your terms and fees and command a lower interest rate for your brand.

-Invoice factoring can be a worthwhile consideration for your business if you’re needing cash advances and have a healthy flow of accounts receivable, including unpaid invoices.
-Interest rates are an important factor when weighing your options for invoice factoring versus more traditional capital loans, as they can be higher.
-The interest rate, though, will be determined at the time of application and can vary based on several factors, including the lender, your business profile and revenues, as well as the number and size of outstanding invoices that the factor might be able to advance your cash against.
+Invoice factoring can be a worthwhile consideration for your business if you need cash advances and have a healthy flow of accounts receivable, including unpaid invoices.
+Interest rates are important when weighing your options for invoice factoring versus more traditional capital loans, as they can be higher.
+The interest rate, though, will be determined at the time of application and can vary based on several factors, including the lender, your business profile, and revenues, as well as the number and size of outstanding invoices that the factor might be able to advance your cash against.
 Other fees, including a percentage of the invoices supplied, can also be an added variable as you consider whether invoice factoring is right for you and your business.
 Check your options now!

 0.5% to 5%.
 The range can vary, and the average invoice factoring interest rate is 2.5%.

 Invoice factoring fee is based on repayment terms, invoice balances, customer history and credit, and other factors.